 Develop Your Off-Premise Offerings

-- Whether you add catering, delivery, or takeout to your off-premise options, you’re going to drive people to your site, increasing impressions.
-Once people arrive on your site, they’ll what your on-site offerings are, and they’ll be much more likely to come and visit your establishment!
+Whether you add catering, delivery, or takeout to your off-premise options, you’re going to drive people to your site, increasing impressions.
+Once people arrive on your site, they’ll look to see what your on-site offerings are, and they’ll be much more likely to come and visit your establishment!

 Place QR codes around your establishment to give guests access to your food and beverage offerings.
 You can add a QR code to your beverage wall through PourMyBeer’s integration with Untappd.
 QR codes are a great solution during COVID-19 as well as to reduce the spread of germs.